MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 This image shows the capability improvement of DeepSeek's R1 model on the [AIME benchmark](https://artofproblemsolving.com/wiki/index.php/2024_AIME_I_Problems) during the progression of training. **Most interestingly, this graph isn't showing pretraining progression, but the RL post-training progression and impact.** This graph indicates that DeepSeek-R1 became very good at discovering solutions to even complex math problems through RL's guided self-optimization effects.

-Moreover, we see that the model does something we theorized above on its own account: The longer the RL post-training progresses, the more DeepSeek-R1 sees itself inclinded to spread out its solution across the context window, making the individual contributing token-level reasoning tasks easier for the model. **Critically, this effect emerges by itself:**
+Moreover, we see that the model does something we theorized above on its own account: The longer the RL post-training progresses, the more DeepSeek-R1 sees itself inclined to spread out its solution across the context window, making the individual contributing token-level reasoning tasks easier for the model. **Critically, this effect emerges by itself:**

 <center>
 	<img src="./img/deepseek-r1_avg_response_len.png" style="width: auto; height: 375px"/>